My Colleague Needs Help With Alcohol Addiction

 Can I remain anonymous when attempting to get help for my colleague’s addiction?

 When you call 866-501-9686, you can choose to remain anonymous.
 Recovery Centers of America will then reach out to the person of concern and keep your identity private.

 How can I determine if my colleague needs alcohol rehabilitation?

 If you suspect your colleague is drinking too much, you should consider having a personal conversation if you feel comfortable approaching the subject.
 These conversations can be challenging, so be sure to reference some of Recovery Centers of America’s free resources to help guide you in this effort.
 If you even suspect your colleague’s alcohol use is habitual or addictive, it is best to consult a licensed professional for assistance.

 Signs and symptoms of alcohol misuse include physical signs such as bloodshot eyes, slurred speech or impaired memory.
-Behavioural and performance symptoms of alcohol abuse in the workplace include increased absenteeism, frequent tardiness, unexplained disappearances, diminished quality of work.
+Behavioral and performance symptoms of alcohol abuse in the workplace include increased absenteeism, frequent tardiness, unexplained disappearances, diminished quality of work.